alanchelmickjr/myriad-tools/README.md

 Welcome to the MyriaDAI Toolbox!
 This repository contains a collection of powerful tools that extend the functionality of AI models available at [MyriaDAI](https://myriadai.online).
 These tools allow you to interact with various APIs and perform internet searches to retrieve and manipulate data seamlessly.

+As always, use ethically and responsibly please, it keeps the government from making us track everything you do.

 ## Look Inside! 🕵️‍♀️

 ### Web Surfing Tool 🌐